-Every once in a while, I buy a tasting case at a winery I've barely met but which wins me over at a tasting.
+Every now and then I buy a tasting box at a winery I hardly know yet, but which convinces me at a tasting.
 It's the famous, somewhat hackneyed image of the "cat you don't buy in a bag".
 That's what happened in autumn, on my first visit to Cave Biber in Salgesch.
 Salgesch?
 Yes, the wine village on the border between the German-speaking Upper Valais and the French-speaking Lower Valais.
-There, where there is its own quality label, the "Salgesch Crand cru".
-This standard, introduced by the winemakers 20 years ago - with strict rules and an equally strict jury - is very appealing to me, not least because of one of the rules: "Aging in barriques is expressly forbidden".
-So we are again much closer to the terroir, to the origin with the wines.
+There, where there is a quality label of its own, the "Salgesch Crand cru".
+This standard, introduced by the winegrowers 20 years ago - with strict rules and an equally strict jury - is very appealing to me, not least because of one of the rules: "Ageing in barriques is expressly forbidden".
+This brings us much closer to the terroir, to the origin of the wines.
 But this is another chapter.